mlabs-haskell/ply/README.md

   You can bestow custom invariants for your custom types using `PlyArg`.
 - First class Plutarch support: Preference given to and ease of use with Plutarch written scripts.

+  Thanks to the tight integration with Plutarch, Ply can figure out whether a Plutarch validator/minting policy is PlutusV1 or PlutusV2 on its own!
 - Minimal dependencies: Not dependent on the entire `plutus-apps` stack, not dependent on problematic/conflicting dependencies that may prevent compilation in certain repositories.

 # Usage